ChrysoliteAzalea/giantess_story/story.md

 "Fragrance, is that tiny human boy you told us about here?
 Can we see him?", Inessa asked.

 "Of course you can!
-He is there, in my living room.", Fragrance responded.
+He is there, in my living room."

 Radiance, Fragrance and Inessa went into the living room to the table Anwyll was staying on.